ITRS-Group/cordial/tools/geneos/docs/geneos_aes_encode.md

 ```bash
 $ echo -n "test" | geneos aes encode -s -
 ```

+## App Keys

+To create an app key file suitable for connecting to an SSO Agent, Gateway Hub or Obcerv from a Gateway for Centralised Configuration basic authentication support use the `--app-key`/`-A` flag.
+The value passed with the flag must be a valid provider, which is one of: "`ssoAgent`", "`gatewayHub`" or "`obcerv`".
+These values are case-sensitive.

+The client ID and client secret can either be passed on the command line using the `--client-id`/`-C` and `--client-secret`/`-S` flags respectively, or you will be prompted to enter one or both using a non-echoing password-like dialogue.

+The app key file contents are written to STDOUT unless you supply an `-app-key-file`/`-a` filename.
+This should be a file name and not a file path, and will be used to write an app key file in each matching instance home directory.
+If you supply a file path then the results are undetermined.

+The contents of the app key output of saved file should be identical to that of the `-store-app-key` Gateway command line option but using an external key file (only).

 ```text
 geneos aes encode [flags] [TYPE] [NAME...]
 ```